DiegoAndai/Deep-learning-framework-research/Epistemonikos/ModelsEvaluation/PaperClassification/KNNClassification/Probability_study/README.md

 Ratio here is calculated as (predicted class neighbors/total neighbors), so we expect to find a correlation between this measurement and correct predictions.

 We tested model 4 on a uneven dataset (set4), with chronological separation (train up to 2010 and test with 2011 papers).
 These document embeddings where max pooled per dimention.
 We used 3 different K values to see how this affects metrics.

+For all this, we used the python script on this folder.

 # K values overlook: